 Many commercial olive leaf and olive leaf extract preparations of varying strengths are available.

 One clinical trial in patients with stage 1 hypertension used an olive leaf extract dosage of 500 mg twice daily for 8 weeks.
 Supplementation with olive leaf extract (equating to a daily dose of oleuropein 51.1 mg and hydroxytyrosol 9.7 mg) for 12 weeks was examined in a crossover study evaluating effects on insulin action and cardiovascular risk factors in men with a BMI of 28 (±2) kg/m2.

 Contraindications have not been identified.
 Caution may be warranted in hepatic disease.

+Avoid use.
 Information regarding safety and efficacy during pregnancy and lactation is lacking.

 Uses and Pharmacology

 A study in mice with castor oil–induced diarrhea suggested that olive leaf extract reduced the number of diarrheal episodes and could affect gastric transit time.(Amabeoku 2010)